 Six long years before the worldwide cultural phenomenon known as “The Beatles” exploded onto the scene, there were the three individuals that banded together to form its core.
 History and fate chose two to put on the Mount Rushmore of Great 20th Century Popular Composers.
 The third, for various reasons, was shut out — absorbing all the pressure, dealing with the all the chaos, but receiving far less reward, materially and spiritually.

 George Harrison had been teamed with John Lennon and Paul McCartney since the days of their acoustic skiffle band (“The Quarrymen”) in 1958.
-In their pre-fame stage performances, he handled his share — a full one-third — of the lead vocal chores right along with his slightly older cohorts.
+By 1961 (at the urging of new manager Brian Epstein), he handled his share — a full one-third — of the lead vocal chores right along with his slightly older cohorts.
 They were a triple-frontman threat.
 The Star Club live tapes and Decca audition recordings bear this out.
 But when they got a recording contract in the summer of ’62, the pop music business of that era was focused on star vocalists and their anonymous backing bands.
 Beatles’ producer George Martin thought he was being quite groundbreaking for allowing the Beatles to have two star vocalists.
 That was totally unprecedented, and there simply wasn’t room for George to have the spotlight as much as he did in the smoky basement clubs of ’61.
 His super-thick “Scouse” accent and lack of songwriting chops sealed his exile from the front line.
 (The songwriting would come in time.
 The accent never went away, but once the music world became enamored of all things British, it ceased to matter.)

 George was just as opinionated and articulate as the others, but a ferociously ill-timed flu bug on the eve of their first U.S. visit may have cemented his reputation in the popular consciousness.
 He was fighting a fever and sore throat during the Beatles’ very first American press conference at Kennedy Airport in February 1964 — a few moments that introduced the Fab Four to the world beyond the British ballroom circuit.
 The news media then as now needed everything reduced to a soundbite, so while the others clowned and mugged, he blearily hung back ever so slightly, and earned the sobriquet “The Quiet One.”
 Really, he was just trying not to vomit on the microphone bank.
 By the time they reached the Plaza Hotel in Manhattan that afternoon, he was bedridden.
 A Central Park photo session (above) and Ed Sullivan Show rehearsals proceeded without him the next day.
 Roadie Neil Aspinall stood in for him during camera blocking, and Sullivan threatened to “put on a wig” and join the band himself if Harrison didn’t show for the all-important broadcast.
 A day’s rest and a quick vitamin B shot allowed the Beatles’ lead guitarist to make that iconic TV appearance for an audience of 70 million.